 The following are the main advantages of maintaining a cash book:

 - In almost all businesses, the bulk of transactions related to cash receipts and payments.
-If we do not maintain a cash book and record all cash transactions in the journal, unnecessary time and labor would be required for debiting and crediting cash account in respect of every cash transactions.
+If we do not maintain a cash book and record all cash transactions in the journal, unnecessary time and labor would be required for debiting and crediting cash account in respect of every cash transaction.

-- in every business concern, the number of cash dealings is usually large and since cash can be easily stolen by a dishonest employee, cash record of a business must be up to date and must be properly supervised by a reasonable person.
+- in every business concern, the number of cash dealings is usually large and since cash can be easily stolen by a dishonest employee, the cash record of a business must be up to date and must be properly supervised by a reasonable person.
 For this purpose, it is very essential to keep a cash book for recording cash transactions.

 - Cash book is a book of the original record and a part of the ledger, if all cash transactions are passed through the cash book, the labor of posting every item of receipt and payment of cash individually to each account in the ledger is avoided.